Rational exponents in extremal graph theory: Proofs

 We put

-That is, the $D_{k \ell}$ capture those elements of $X$ which are degenerate and so not elements of $C$.
-As a union of varieties is a variety, the set $D$ is a variety that captures the degenerate elements of~$X$.
-Furthermore, the complexity of $D$ is bounded since the number and complexity of $D_{k\ell}$ is bounded.
+The sets $D_{ij}$ and $D'_{k \ell}$ capture those elements of $X$ which are degenerate and so not elements of $C$.
+As a union of varieties is a variety, the set $D$ is a variety that captures all degenerate elements of~$X$.
+Furthermore, the complexity of $D$ is bounded since the number and complexity of the $D_{ij}$ and $D'_{k\ell}$ is bounded.

 By Lemma~\ref{dichotomy}, we see that that there exists a constant $c_T$, depending only on $T$, such that either $|C| \leq c_T$ or $|C| \geq q/2$.
 Therefore, by the consequence of Markov's inequality noted earlier,